Updated August 9, 2023

 Regular Microsoft Office users are not as familiar with Microsoft Access as with Microsoft Word, Excel, or PowerPoint.

-Since Microsoft Access is a relational database application included in the Microsoft Office Suite which allows users to enter, manage and run reports on larger scale, it is most suitable for those who need to organize large amount of data quickly.
+Since Microsoft Access is a relational database application in the Microsoft Office Suite, which allows users to enter, manage, and run reports on a larger scale, it is most suitable for those who need to quickly organize a large amount of data.

-With the help of Microsoft Access users can effectively manage important information by storing it conveniently for future reference, reporting, and analysis.
-As the name suggests, users will have access to organized information in their database with minimal effort.
+Microsoft Access enables efficient information management through convenient storage for future reference, reporting, and analysis.
+As the name suggests, users can access organized information in their database with minimal effort.

 - Ideal for individual users and smaller teams

-- Easier than client-server database to understand and use
+- Easier than a client-server database to understand and use

 - Import and export to other Microsoft Office and other applications